fsprojects/fantomas/docs/Documentation.md

  - `--strictMode`: if being set, pretty printing is only done via ASTs.
 Compiler directives, inline comments and block comments will be ignored.

- - `--preserveEOL`: preserve original end of lines, disables auto insert/remove of blank lines (default = false)"
+ - `--preserveEOL`: preserve original end of lines, disables auto insert/remove of blank lines.

 That said, most of the preferences are very simple.
 But they demonstrate the flexibility of Fantomas on a set of configurations.